LeonardoLupori/pLabeler/README.md

     pLabeler;

-A detailed user guide on how the software works and how to use it can be found in the pLabeler wiki (TODO)
+A detailed user guide on how the software works and how to use it can be found in the [pLabeler wiki](https://github.com/LeonardoLupori/pLabeler/wiki)